manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 https://github.com/letsencrypt/pebble
 > A miniature version of Boulder, Pebble is a small ACME test server not suited for use as a production CA.

-We have ready for you a minimal installation of Pebble ready for you already (link at the end of post).
+We have prepared for you a minimal installation of Pebble already (link at the end of post).
 Let's install it in another namespace to simulate a different network :joy:
 ```
 kubectl create ns emulator